BrewBarred/COMPX201-ASS.4-HEAP/src/ReadMe.txt

    the creation of an invalid ride, but they still exist.
 I have a boolean to confirm whether this validation process was successful or not.

 -> The tests for the optimizeRide function have been done as a part of the Ride.insert functions tests because that is where the optimization function is called

+-> If an array with a size of less than 2 is heapified, it will return the array without overriding the heap because I consider this to be un-heapifiable